thealphadollar/Nephos/docs/Modifying-Configuration.md

 ***
 ## logging.yaml
 The configuration file concerns logging of the entire Nephos and should be modified **very carefully**.
 Most of the options don't need to be touched, and hence only the appropriate operations are provided in details below.
-### Set Up Email Handler
-The below fields are **compulsory** to fill for the working of Critical mailing service.
-- fromaddr: Address from which the mail should appear to be coming
-- toaddrs: Set at the first run of Nephos
-- subject: Subject of the mail, default is "[Nephos] Critical Notification"

-Secondly, you need to instantiate following environment variables (before starting Nephos) for connecting and authenticating with the mailing service. **Without these, the emails won't be sent, though no exception will be raised.**
-- MAIL_HOST: Host of the mailing service, eg. for GMail, "smtp.gmail.com"
-- MAIL_PORT: Port of the mailing service (for TLS connection), eg. for GMail, "587"
-- CRED_EMAIL: Email address of the sender
-- CRED_PASS: Password of the sender

-**NOTE:** If you are using GMail, you need to [enable access to Less Secure Apps](https://support.google.com/accounts/answer/6010255).
 ***
 ## maintenance.yaml
 The configuration file concerns all the maintenance tasks and most of the options can be changed without an issue.